le-huy-jh/Exercise/Exercise 9/answer.md

 ### Basic command:

-Tạo một kho chứa Git (git repo ở local)
+Create local repo
 $ git init

-Sao chép một kho chứa đã tồn tại
+Clone existing repo
 $ git clone https://github.com/user/repository.git

-Cập nhật thay đổi
+Update

 $ git add . (đưa vào staging area)

 $ git commit -m "Message"

-Cập nhật lên server
+Push to remote

 $ git remote add origin <remote_url>

 $ git push origin <name_branch>

-Gộp nhánh
+Merge branch

 $ git merge <new_branch>

-Pull từ remote repository, auto merge
+Pull remote repository, auto merge

 $ git pull

-Nạp dữ liệu nhưng không merge ngay
+Similar pull, but fetch not auto merge

 $ git fetch

 ### Conflict
-Xung đột có thể xảy ra khi hai hoặc nhiều người thay đổi cùng một file.
+Conflict can occur when people change the same file.

-Trường hợp: tạo branch rồi code cả trên 2 branch sửa cùng 1 chỗ, có 1 branch master mình pull về code rồi có người khác cũng code trên master xong người đó push trước, đến khi mình pull về thì conflict.
+Cases: merge code, pull code, rebase

-Giải quyết: chọn code trong branch merge
+Resolve: select suitable code

 ### Merge and Rebase
-Merge: gộp thay đổi của nhánh này vào nhánh khác.
-Xuất hiện 1 commit merger mới là điểm chung của 2 nhánh sử dụng git merge nếu muốn sắp xếp các commit theo mặc định.
-Làm commit history dài.
+Merge: merge branch to another branch.
+This cause a commit merger which connects 2 branch.
+Merge make commit history longer.

-Rebase: đưa nhánh này vào đầu nhánh kia.
-Nếu muốn history sạch (do tuyến tính), commit của branch mình là mới nhất
+Rebase: specializes in integrating changes from one branch onto another.
+We can use rebase if we want history clear, commit of my branch is the newest.

-Lựa chọn dùng merger vì sẽ không thay đổi nhánh, lịch sử commit giữ nguyên, dễ revert.
+Choose merge because it dont change branch, easy to revert, commit history ordered by time.

 ### Good message:

-Dùng câu mệnh lệnh
+Use the imperative mood in the subject line

-Có thể sử dụng mẫu câu If applied, this commit will để giúp commit rõ hơn
+Use template "If applied, this commit will" to make clearly

-In hoa chữ cái đầu
+Capitalize the subject line and each paragraph

-Truyền đạt mà ko cần xem mã nguồn
+Try to communicate without watching code

-Sử dụng body để mô tả chi tiết hơn, nên trả lời tại sao có commit này
+Use body to describe

-Tối đa 50 ký tự cho phần chủ đề và 72 ký tự mỗi dòng cho phần thân message.
+Max 50 characters for title and 72 characters for body

 ### Question
 Q1: branch master.
-Vì khi code feature xong tích hợp vào main ổn rồi từ main tích hợp production.
-Hạn chế conflict.
+We will intergrate step by step: feature to main, main to production.
+This will cause less bugs.

-Q2: không cần làm gì hết
+Q2: Dont do anything

-Q3: tạo branch A từ branch production. ở branch production revert lại commit chưa merge, xong rồi merge (không auto merge) với branch A
+Q3: create branch A from production.
+Revert at production branch then merge (not auto merge) with branch A